at-cg/mm2-plus/README.md

 diff mm2.paf mm2plus.paf
 ```

 Both `diff` commands should return null output.
+For large genomes, there may be negligible differences in the PAF output.
+Refer to the [paper](#citation) for more information.

 ### Performance
-We observed up to a 7x speedup for genome-to-genome alignment across all tested datasets, as detailed in our [paper](#citation).
+We observed up to 7x speedup for genome-to-genome alignment across all tested datasets.
 The speedup for long-read alignment is comparable to that achieved by [mm2-fast](https://github.com/bwa-mem2/mm2-fast).
-For a thorough evaluation and detailed experimentation, please refer to our [paper](#citation).
+To see a thorough evaluation, please refer to our [paper](#citation).

 ### <a name="citation"></a>Citation
 - **Ghanshyam Chandra, Md Vasimuddin, Sanchit Misra and Chirag Jain**. "[Accelerating whole-genome alignment in the age of complete genome assemblies](https://www.biorxiv.org)". *bioRxiv* 2024.